senebii/License3j/readme.md

 # License3j Free License management for Java
+# (Downgraded to JAVA 8)
 License3j is a free and open source Java library to manage license files in Java programs that need technical license management enforcement support.
 A license file is a special configuration file, which is electronically signed.
 The library can create, sign such license files and can also check the signature and parameters